flightaware/casstcl/README.md

 Finally, **verify_peer_identity** will match the IP address to the certificate's common name or one of its subject alternative names.
 This implies that the certificate is also present.

+* *$cassdb* **ssl_enable**

+This attaches the SSL context configured using the aforementioned SSL methods to our cassandra cluster structure and enables SSL.

 Future Objects
 ---